-If it hasn’t happened already, your Instagram feeds are going to be crammed with friends and strangers posting snaps of their summerific exploits.
+If it hasn’t happened already, your Instagram feeds are going to be crammed with friends and strangers posting snaps.
 Beach selfies.
 Nights out at a rooftop bar.
 Campfire shenanigans complete with s’mores.
+And, if you need more, check out our summer puns.

 How to Use Hashtags on Instagram